 - Time savings

 LastPass also comes with multi-factor security.
 By adding multi-factor security, you are adding another additional layer of protection.
 For example, if your password gets leaked somehow, your accounts are still safe, as the hacker or the malicious actor will not be able to access your account.
-To get started with multi-factor authentication, you must go to your account settings.
+You must go to your account settings to get started with multi-factor authentication.
 From there, go to the multi-factor options tab under Web Vault.

 The two-factor authentication(2FA) option depends on your plan type.
 If you are using a free plan, then you can only enable 2FA using the authenticator app.
 However, if you use any of their paid options, you can use 2FA on any authenticator app.

 When you log in to your LastPass account, the 2FA will generate a time-based one-time password known as TOTP.
 For LastPass, it is six digits and hence hard to guess.
 If you dislike TOTP, you can also use the LastPass authenticator app.
 The app provides push notifications that you can use to either reject or accept the login attempt.
 For enterprises, LastPass offers an MFA app that provides a password-less login ability.
 Lastly, you can also set up the 2FA to work with voice calls and SMS.